Judicial Reform Bill

 Limiting Court Jurisdiction

 The right of Supreme Court justices to encroach on religious freedom would be severely restricted, as would their right to override the will of the people expressed in ballot referendum laws or the will of Congress (Judicial Review).
 See section 312 for precise wording.
+This is the most essential judicial reform needed, as it is vital to stopping judicial tyranny from obstructing laws passed by Congress and Presidential cabinet appointments.

 Prohibiting Qualified Immunity